Jump to ↓

 Differences

-• Co-annotation: Zoom Meetings uniquely include co-annotation, which allows participants to draw and annotate their shared screen while presenting to the group
+• Co-annotation: Zoom uniquely include co-annotation, which allows participants to draw and annotate their shared screen while presenting to the group

 • Custom avatars: Zoom meeting participants can customize their own avatars–digital characters that mimic the user’s actual movements